Planned Giving

 This enables a donor to make a gift of cash or other assets to the Foundation and receive income, capital gain and estate tax benefits.
 The donor makes an annuity agreement gift with the Foundation and retains the right to receive life income payments from the gift.
 In the event of the donor’s death, the Foundation may use the remaining principal for educational programs and scholarships.

-Do you have an IRA, 401(k), life-insurance policy, or any other assets not included in your will?
-If so, these are called non-probate assets and you must plan your beneficiaries for them separately.
-Use this online tool to make your plans and designate the Alpha Kappa Psi Foundation as a beneficiary of one or more of these assets.
+Another way to utilize an IRA, 401(k), life-insurance policy, or any other asset for charitable purposes is to designate AKPsi as the beneficiary in your will.
+These are called non-probate assets, and you must plan your beneficiaries for them separately.
+Use this online tool to make your plans and designate AKPsi as a beneficiary of one or more of these assets.

 Securities

-Gifts of stocks or other securities offer a two-fold tax savings.
+These types of gifts offer a two-fold tax savings.
 First, the donor avoids paying any tax on the increase in value of the stock since its purchase.
 Second, the donor receives a tax deduction for the full fair market value of the stock at the time of the gift.

 Cash, Check or Card